WineIntro

 What are some good Amarone?

-Here are some tasty, reasonably priced amarones I've had over the past few months.
+Here are some tasty, reasonably priced amarones I've had in the past.

 1994 Capitel de Roari Amarone della Valpolicella